Focus Performance and Accuracy

 Below is a crop from the center of the frame:

 Modern lenses have become increasingly good at mitigating chromatic aberration, and the Tamron lens turns in a reasonable performance in this regard.
-Lateral chromatic aberration is well-controlled in the frame center, where it is virtually nonexistent.
-The corners of the frame show a higher degree of chromatic aberration (with moderate amounts popping up at 100mm and 400mm), but even at its worst, the performance is quite reasonable and easily corrected in Photoshop.
+Lateral chromatic aberration is well-controlled in the center of the frame, as shown below.
+The corners of the frame show a higher degree of chromatic aberration (with moderate amounts popping up at 100mm and 400mm), but even at its worst, the performance is quite reasonable and easily corrected in post-processing software.